Celebrities Who Died In 2021: In Memoriam

 Dustin Diamond

-This one hits particularly hard for a generation of people who grew up with him on Saturday morning television.
+This one hits particularly hard for a generation of people who grew up watching him on Saturday morning television.
 Dustin Diamond, the former Saved by the Bell star, died of lung cancer at age 44 on February 1.
-His death comes just a few weeks after his diagnosis was made public.
+His death comes just a couple of weeks after his diagnosis was made public, making the news all the more surprising and saddening.
+Diamond's death also came following a period of estrangement from his former co-stars; Dustin and his character Samuel "Screech" Powers were not included in the recent revival of Saved By the Bell.

-What a legend.
-What a pioneer.
-We lost actress Cicely Tyson in January of 2021.

-Just a week apart from Tyson, another iconic actress, Cloris Leachman, passed away at the age of 94.

 Larry King